AmbaliOladele/alx-low_level_programming/0x00-hello_world/README.md

 # Hello World in C
-Aims at learning what is entry point, basics commands (puts, printf, putchar), compilation process with gcc in __C language__
+Project done during __ALX Full Stack Software Engineering Program__ .
+Aims at learning what entry points are, basics commands (puts, printf, putchar), compilation process with gcc in __C language__

 ## Files
 All of the following files are scripts and programs written in C: